Sadam Ali: Alleged Cathine controversy

 Three weeks after the Chicago tournament, Ali participated in a "USA vs. China and Kazakhstan" exhibition event held in Zunyi.
 Ali's doping test at the exhibition returned positive for Cathine, a banned stimulant found in the illegal Yemeni drug Khat.
 The infraction carried a potential two-year suspension from amateur competition, which would have disqualified him from the 2008 Summer Olympics.

 Ali accepted a voluntary indefinite suspension on November 22, 2007.
 However, he maintained his innocence and appealed to the International Boxing Association ("AIBA") to overturn the test results, Ali hired an attorney to challenge the findings and allegations.
 Ali argues he had taken Cathine inadvertently after contracting a cold in China, but widespread use of stimulant drug Khat is known among the Yemeni American community.
 His doctor later admitted medicines he had given Ali, when mixed together could have created the positive test for Cathine.
 The Olympic Games Committee bars cathine in concentrations of over five micrograms per milliliter in urine.
 In February 2008, Ali agreed to drop his challenges in exchange for a three-month ban retroactive to the date on which he had originally accepted his voluntary suspension.
 Since his ban had expired on February 22, 2008, Ali was allowed to participate in the two remaining Olympic qualification tournaments held in the Spring of 2008.

 Olympic qualification

 Ali qualified for the 2008 Olympics by finishing in second place at the AIBA 1st Americas Olympic Qualifying Tournament held in Port of Spain, Trinidad and Tobago in March 2008.
 He defeated Jesus Cuadro of Venezuela in the quarterfinal round, and Juan Nicolas Cuellas of Argentina in the semifinal round.
 He lost by decision in the final round to Cuba's Yordenis Ugás by a score of 13–5. round.

 On August 11, 2008, Ali was outboxed at the Olympic Games in his opening match, losing by decision to Georgian Popescu of Romania, by a score of 20–5.
 Ali turned professional after the 2008 Olympics.

-His overall amateur record was 89–19, including a win over Terence Crawford.
+His overall amateur record was 89–19, including a win over Terence Crawford, & became the only person to defeat him after his amateur career.